Tetraethyl pyrophosphate: Applications

 TEPP is an insecticide to aphids, mites, spiders, mealybugs, leafhoppers, lygus bugs, thrips, leafminers, and many other pests.
 TEPP and other organophosphates are the most widely used pesticides in the U.S. due to their effectiveness and relative small impact on the environment because this organophosphate breaks down so easily.

 TEPP has been used for treatment for myasthenia gravis, an autoimmune disease.
 The treatment would deliver an increase in strength.

 Synthesis

-The synthesis by De Clermont and Moschnin was based on the earlier work by Alexander Williamson (who is well known for the Williamson-synthesis of ethers).
+The synthesis by De Clermont and Moschnin was based on the earlier work by Alexander Williamson (who is well known for the Williamson ether synthesis).
 Their synthesis made use of ethyl iodide and silver salts to form esters in combination with pyrophosphate.

 Commercial routes to TEPP often use methods developed by Schrader, Woodstock, and Toy.
-Triethyl phosphate reacts with phosphorus oxychloride (Schrader-method) or phosphorus pentoxide (Woodstock-method).
+Triethyl phosphate reacts with phosphorus oxychloride (Schrader's method) or phosphorus pentoxide (Woodstock's method).
 Alternatively, controlled hydrolysis of diethyl phosphorochloridate delivers the compound:

 The related tetrabenzylpyrophosphate is prepared by dehydration of dibenzylphosphoric acid: